-Papain is a proteolytic enzyme extracted from the leaf and raw fruit of the papaya plant.
-Proteolytic enzymes help break amino acids down into smaller strings of protein.
+Papain is a proteolytic enzyme extracted from the raw fruit of the papaya plant.
+Proteolytic enzymes help break proteins down into smaller protein fragments called peptides and amino acids.
 This is why papain is a popular ingredient in meat tenderizer.

 You can get papain from eating raw papaya.
 Papain is also available in topical, chewable, and capsule forms.
 You can purchase papain-only supplements or supplements that pair papain with other enzymes, such as bromelain.

-Papain is a popular folk remedy to reduce pain, support gastrointestinal health, and reduce inflammation.
-It’s being studied for potential use in cancer and other diseases.
+Papain is a popular folk remedy to reduce pain, inflammation, and swelling.
+It has also been used to improve digestion and to treat infections, diarrhea, and allergies.
+It’s also being studied for potential use in cancer and other diseases.

-Read on to learn how to use papain for all its health benefits.
+Read on to learn how to use papain for its health benefits, as well as some of the science-based evidence surrounding this enzyme.

-How to use: Try chewing a papain lozenge at the first sign of sore throat.
+How to use: While it’s not clear if papain will help, if you want to try it, chew a lozenge containing papain at the first sign of sore throat.
 Don’t exceed the manufacturer’s recommended dosage.

-How to use: Under your doctor’s supervision, take a daily papain supplement to treat pain and inflammation after trauma or surgery.
+How to use: If you're interested in trying papain, talk with your doctor first.
+Your doctor can recommend the best approach for treating wounds, pain, or swelling after an injury or surgery.
 Papain supplements can interact with certain medications, so don’t skip consulting your doctor.

 How to use: Caricol is available online in packet form.
-Add one packet to water or juice before meals, up to three times daily or as directed by your doctor.
-You can also try other digestive supplements containing papain.
+Add one packet to water or juice after meals, up to three times daily or as directed by your doctor.

 Research also suggests that papain may be used as a natural remedy for skin ulcers, wounds, and other skin conditions.

 For example, a 2010 animal study found a papain-based wound cleanser helped promote wound healing in rats.
-A 2012 systematic review also concluded papain is effective and safe in treating many types of wounds in various stages of healing.
+A 2012 systematic review of studies also concluded papain is effective and safe in treating many types of wounds in various stages of healing.
+Most of the research is still preliminary.

 Despite these positive findings, the U.S. Food and Drug Administration (FDA) ordered companies to stop marketing unapproved topical papain products due to some people experiencing a life-threatening allergic reaction upon use.
 You should talk with your doctor about your individual risk of allergic reaction before use.

 How to use: Papain salves and creams are available online and in some natural health stores.
 Use as directed under your doctor’s supervision.
-You should perform a patch test before using any of these products over a large area.
+If you've had an allergic reaction to papaya or latex, don't use these products.
+If you're not sure, talk with your doctor about doing a patch test.

 To perform a patch test: Apply a small amount of product to your elbow or inner wrist.
 Cover with a bandage, and leave on at least 12 hours.
 If irritation occurs, rinse thoroughly and consult your doctor.
 Don’t use the product again.